bcgov/MyGovBC-notification-server/docs/_docs/config-notificationBounce.md

 Although *NotifyBC* records all bounce emails, not all of them should count towards unsubscription threshold, but rather only the hard bounces - those which indicate permanent unrecoverable errors such as destination address no longer exists.
 In principle this can be distinguished using smtp response code.
 In practice, however, there are some challenges to make the distinction

-* the smtp response code is not fully standarized and may vary by recepient's smtp server so it's unreliable
+* the smtp response code is not fully standarized and may vary by recipient's smtp server so it's unreliable
 * there is no standard smtp header in bounce email to contain smtp response code.
 Often the response code is embedded in bounce email body.
 * the bounce email template varies by sender's smtp server